Inheritance Tax October 2024 Budget changes – an explainer

 What are the arguments against the government’s proposals?

 The NFU say that the Treasury’s figures which claim this will only affect one in four British farms are misleading.
 They argue that very few viable farms are worth under £1 million and that, if implemented, the proposals would lead to many family farms being broken up to pay IHT and becoming unviable.
+In particular tenant farmers are worried that landowners will simply now sell up and invest in something more profitable if the relief is not 100%.

 So are those figures for the proportion of APR-claiming estates which will be affected accurate?